Skip to main content

 Budget cycles don't align with compliance deadlines

 Most government entities operate on annual budget cycles with long lead times for major purchases.
-If you wait until late 2025 to start planning, you may not be able to get funding approved and solutions procured before your April 2027 deadline.
+If you wait until late in your deadline year to start planning, you may not be able to get funding approved and solutions procured in time.

 Starting now lets you spread costs across multiple budget cycles, making the financial impact more manageable and easier to justify to leadership and budget authorities.